george-hawkins/arf-drone/assembly-2.md

 **Warning:** if you're just used to consumer electronics products where it's generally impossible to plug things in in a way that results in damage to the device it may come as a surprise that this is all two easy in the realm of hobbyist electronics, getting the colors wrong and mixing up your wires will often result in irreparable damange.

 Now you have a joined up cable with a USB connector at one end, the SPC in the middle and a smart port connector at the other end.
-The smart point connector plugs into the X8R receiver, but **don't** do that yet.
+The smart point connector plugs into the left hand side of the X8R receiver (the side that has just a single port), but **don't** do that yet.

 Important: don't get smart port connectors and S.BUS connectors mixed up - the receiver has both and they look identical but they're different things.